 A few decades ago landscape architects weren’t working with complex software.
-Now that a lot of software choices are available to landscape architects, how do these new technologies change what landscape architects do?
+Now that many software choices are available to landscape architects, how do these new technologies change what landscape architects do?
 What functions are now solely done through technology?

 Also, the workflow has changed.
-The deadlines, the nature of deadlines, have changed because we’re so dependent now on technology.
-AutoCAD is an amazing program for what it does.
-The ability for us to assess design, and create revisions to design is remarkable.
-On the other side, expectations for how much we can change, and how much we can incorporate, have increased, whether it’s from a client overseas, or a municipality in the United States.
+The nature of deadlines has changed because we’re so dependent now on technology.
+The ability for us to assess design and create revisions to design is remarkable.
+And among clients, expectations for how much we can change and incorporate have increased, whether it’s from a client overseas or a municipality in the United States.

 Are clients driving the use of these new technologies or landscape architects?
 Where is the demand for these new technologies coming from?

-How do new technologies support the inclusion of sustainability requirements and development of sustainable landscapes?
+How do new technologies support the development of sustainable landscapes?
 Do they ease the process of design and implementation?

-You’re authoring a book on Google SketchUp for Wiley & Sons.
+You’ve authored a few books on SketchUp.
 What do you see as the principal benefits and drawbacks of SketchUp?

-You know, that’s a very good question because there’s been a dialogue in my firm that perhaps we’re too quick to go create something visually in 3-D, or in some program, without actually going in and assessing the design aspect, or the impact.
+That’s a very good question because there’s been a dialogue that perhaps we’re too quick to go create something visually in 3-D, or in some other program, without actually going in and assessing the design aspect or the real-world impact.

-So, there is a bit of a lag because the excitement has been that "we can convey anything," but at the same time, you need to make sure that what you’re conveying is responsible, and correct for the community and resource management.
+There is a bit of a lag because the excitement has been that "we can convey anything," but at the same time, we need to make sure what we’re conveying is responsible and correct for community and resource management.

 Open source software is getting better at meeting the needs of design professionals.
-Some key CAD software for landscape architects include: Archimedes, Q-CAD, Blender, BRL-CAD.
-Can you discuss some of the pro’s and con’s with these?
+Can you discuss some of the pros and cons with these?

-Having free, open source software I think is important, obviously.
-For me personally, there’s the spirit of just having something available that’s free for everyone.
-We’re finding that people are going out and exploring these things by themselves.
+Having free, open source software is important, obviously.
+For me, there’s the spirit of just having something available that’s free for everyone.
+We’re finding people go out and explore these things by themselves.
 They don’t have to have a budget of several thousand dollars to buy software.
 They’re picking up new skills to better represent their ideas.
-And we’re actually seeing that more and more, because within our office, there are different people trying out different software, coming to the table in a forum and saying, “This is what I got, and by the way, it’s free, and this is how you use it.”
+And we’re actually seeing that more and more.
+Within our office, there are different people trying out different software, coming to the table in a forum and saying, “This is what I got, and by the way, it’s free, and this is how you use it.”

 What are some basic practical steps every landscape architect can take to better incorporate technology into their design and implementation process?

 There is so much new technology it’s hard to keep up with.
-It used to be that you just had to know your lessons about how things come together in construction, how people design.
-I think every office now needs somebody that’s technologically savvy, and knows how computers work, how computer hardware works, what programs are out there, and how they can be integrated, if they want to be competitive.
-It’s about making sure that you’ve got the edge.
+It used to be that you just had to know your lessons about how things come together in construction and how people design.
+Every office now needs somebody that’s technologically savvy and knows how computers and hardware work, what programs are out there, and even how to program custom code for existing programs.
+It’s about making sure you’ve got the edge.

-You talked about this a little bit earlier, but what do these programs mean for hand drawing skills, and engineering and technical skills?
+What do these programs mean for hand drawing skills?